SME Bonds are debt capital instruments to fund established Australian companies

 A SME Bond (promissory note or note) is a written promise, legally enforceable; to pay on demand, or on one or more specified dates, a specified sum.
 The note sets forth the terms and conditions of the loan arrangement between the individual or company (issuing the Bond(s)) and the buyer or investor.
 The term ‘SME Bond’ is interchangeable with the terms ‘Promissory Note’ and ‘Note’.
 SME Bonds are issued under the Bills of Exchange Act 1909

 Bond guidance from ASIC & ASX

 To provide a general overview of HOW BONDS WORKS visit ASIC’s guidance is called ‘Investing in corporate Bonds’, and can be found at the MoneySmart website.
 ASX’s guidance is called ‘Understanding Bonds’ and can be found at Bonds Product page.

-SME Bonds issued from unlisted public companies NOT traded on the ASX in Australia.
-However, there are SME Bond exchange platforms specially created in Europe that trade in SME Bonds.
+These private Bonds are issued from unlisted public companies NOT traded on the ASX in Australia.
+However, there are SME Bond exchange platforms specially created in Europe that may trade this security.